Eastern Highlands

 The Eastern Highlands, also known as the Manica Highlands, is a mountain range on the border of Zimbabwe and Mozambique.
 The Eastern Highlands extend north and south for about 300 km through Zimbabwe's Manicaland Province and Mozambique's Manica Province.

 The Highlands are home to the Eastern Zimbabwe montane forest-grassland mosaic ecoregion.
-The ecoregion includes the portion of the highlands above 1000 meters elevation, including the Inyangani Mountains, Bvumba Mountains, Chimanimani Mountains, Chipinge Uplands, and the isolated Mount Gorongosa further east in Mozambique.
-The Southern miombo woodlands ecoregion lies at lower elevations east and west of the highlands.
+The ecoregion includes the portion of the highlands above 1,000 meters elevation, including the Inyangani Mountains, Bvumba Mountains, Chimanimani Mountains, Chipinge Uplands, and the isolated Mount Gorongosa further east in Mozambique.
+The Southern miombo woodlands ecoregion lies at lower elevations to the east and west of the highlands.

 The highlands have a cooler, moister climate than the surrounding lowlands, which support distinct communities of plants and animals.
 The ecoregion is home to several plant communities: submontane and montane grasslands, moist evergreen forest, dry montane forest, miombo woodlands, and heathlands.